kojamad28/postgres-fastapi-strawberry/README.md

 # Basic Postgres Python

-This repository provides a basic python environment connected with PostgreSQL database.
+This repository provides a fastapi project template using strawberry connected with PostgreSQL database.